 Journalists: For links to web-video and audio files, see the bottom of this post.

-Journalists: The following web-video and audio clips with Dr. Simari are available for download and use in your stories.
+Journalists: The following web-video and audio clip with Dr. Erie talking about the study is available for download and use in your stories.

-Below is a link to an edited youtube video with Dr. Simari that you can embed with your stories.
+Below is the youtube version of the same video which you can embed with your stories.